VerdantFox/blog_posts/posts/0015_async_python/async_python.md

 Here are some advantages of using an `asyncio.TaskGroup`:

 - The tasks automatically start when the `asyncio.TaskGroup` context block ends
-- All running tasks are cancelled automatically if one task raises an exception
+- All running tasks are canceled automatically if one task raises an exception
-- All running tasks are cancelled if the task group itself is cancelled
+- All running tasks are canceled if the task group itself is canceled

 #### Alternative method for starting async from sync

-So far we've only started an event loop and run a single async **coroutine function** from our sync code using `asyncio.run`.
-Here's an alternative approach where we create and gather tasks to run from a normal (non-async) function, and then we create an event loop and run the tasks until they are complete:
+So far, we've only started an event loop and run a single async **coroutine function** from our sync code using `asyncio.run`.
+Here's an alternative approach where we create and gather tasks to run from a standard (non-async) function, and then we create an event loop and run the tasks until they are complete:

 ```python
 def coordinate_from_sync():